 How to Stop Paying Child Support Legally

-You or lawyer will have to go to the courthouse and file the necessary paperwork seeking a modification.
+You or your lawyer will have to go to the courthouse and file the necessary paperwork seeking a modification.
 This usually is a simple fill-in-the-blanks sheet.
-If you’re doing this yourself, you might be able to ask if the court has staff members that can assist with the filing process.
+If you’re doing this yourself, you might be able to ask if the court has staff members who can assist with the filing process.
 However, because family law is tricky, it usually is in your best interest to have a lawyer representing you.
 If you can’t afford one, visit the local Legal Aid Society and ask for help.

 When you go to court to ask for relief, be sure to have documented evidence that demonstrates why you are unable to afford your monthly obligation.
-That would include termination papers if you lost a job; paycheck stubs if your pay has been cut; medical receipts if your health has changed; proof of increased expenses because of other bills you owe; and anything else you can put your hands on to show you are in trouble, not running from trouble.
+That should include termination papers if you lost a job; paycheck stubs if your pay has been cut; medical receipts if your health has changed; proof of increased expenses because of other bills you owe; and anything else you can put your hands on to show you are in trouble, not running from trouble.

 So, what can you do?

 Financial Assistance & Programs to Help Fathers Pay Child Support

 Studies show that fathers recognize their obligations to financially support their children.
 But two circumstances – lack of stable employment and incarceration – often make it difficult for them to fulfill that obligation.

 Fathers make up 80% of the 12.6 million noncustodial parents in the U.S., according to the U.S. Census Bureau study released in May 2020.
 A 2016 study for the Department of Health and Human Services showed that almost three-fourths of fathers with child support payments under the national median of $364 per month, were unemployed or in part-time or temporary jobs.

 Another 400,000 are in jail and have child support cases ahead of them, according to the National Conference of State Legislatures.